 Internet: This is an indispensable tool to help you find new clients.
 Set up an email account so that you can communicate with your clients.
 It is great to keep the history of all your communications with clients as a record.
 You can send your work through email too.

-Basic marketing material
+Create basic marketing material

 Now that you have decided on a business name and phone number, consider making some business cards.
 This can be done at your local printing shop or there are also some economical choices on line such as Vista print.
 Just don’t forget that the best way is to create your digital identity.
 Here are are 6 Steps to Getting your Career Profile noticed.